-- 11. A nurse listens to a group of recent retirees in their early 60s.
+- 11. A nurse listens to a group of recent retirees.
 One says, "I volunteer with Meals on Wheels, coach teen sports, and do church visitation."
 Another laughs and says, "I'm too busy taking care of myself to volunteer.
-I don't care about helping others."
+I don't have time to help others."
 These comments contrast which developmental tasks?

 - a.
-Trust and mistrust
+Trust versus Mistrust

 - b.
-Industry and inferiority
+Industry versus Inferiority

 - c.
-Intimacy and isolation
+Intimacy versus Isolation

 - d.
-Generativity and self-absorption
+Generativity versus Self-Absorption

-Both retirees are in middle adulthood, when the developmental crisis to be resolved is generativity versus self-absorption.
-One exemplifies generativity, the other embodies self-absorption.
-The developmental crisis of trust versus mistrust would show a contrast between relating to others in a trusting fashion or being suspicious and lacking trust.
-Failure to negotiate the developmental crisis of industry versus inferiority would result in a sense of inferiority or difficulty learning and working as opposed to the ability to work competently.
-Behaviors that would be contrasted in the crisis of intimacy versus isolation would be emotional isolation and the ability to love and commit to oneself.
+Both retirees are in middle adulthood, when the developmental crisis to be resolved is Generativity versus Self-Absorption.
+One exemplifies generativity; the other embodies self-absorption.
+The developmental crisis of Trust versus Mistrust would show a contrast between relating to others in a trusting fashion and being suspicious and lacking trust.
+Failure to negotiate the developmental crisis of Industry versus Inferiority would result in a sense of inferiority or difficulty learning and working as opposed to the ability to work competently.
+Behaviors that would be contrasted in the crisis of Intimacy versus Isolation would be emotional isolation and the ability to love and commit to oneself.